 How is White Tea made?

+White tea is a delicate tea made from the first young buds of the Camellia Sinensis tea plant.
+The buds are picked within two days of emerging and dried in filtered sunlight.
+These buds have white hairs, which lend the tea a white and silvery appearance and give it its name.
 White tea, like green and black tea, is made from the Camellia Sinensis tea plant.
-The tea buds for white tea are picked before the sun rises, when the photosynthesis process has not yet started, to retain the shoot’s natural flavours.
+The tea buds for white tea are picked before the sun rises, when the photosynthesis process has not yet started, to retain the shoot's natural flavours.
 All the nutrients from the shoot are then still present and not transported to the rest of the plant.
 The picking is restricted to the most experienced tea pickers as it requires gentleness to avoid damaging the cells within the bud and causing fermentation and therefore bitterness to develop within the bud.
 A single tea picker can normally harvest 200-250 grams of buds each day whilst he or she would usually pick 16-20 kg of tea – 2 leaves and a bud.
 Once cleaned and sorted, the tea buds are simply dried, for white tea is the least processed of all teas.
 This makes white tea one of the purest teas in the world.
 When brewed, the tea has a light colour and a subtle taste with a floral character.
 White tea is the least processed of all teas.
 This makes white tea one of the purest teas in the world.

 Drinking White Tea